hemaizizineb/hemaizizineb/README.md

 - 🌱 I’m currently a ctf player and a learning with small projects -programming languages I learnt so far are: C , Java , Python

-don't hesitate to check ou!
+don't hesitate to check out!

 <!---
 hemaizizineb/hemaizizineb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.